 - Alan Kurdi’s Death Has Changed Little for the World’s Refugees

-As the battle wore on, the crimes towards humanity commenced surfacing.
+As the battle wore on, crimes against humanity commenced surfacing.
 Our minds could not recognize what kind of questioning justified dropping explosive barrels and chemical weapons in civilian-occupied areas, then destroying the hospitals treating the wounded.
-Our hearts could not draw close, either, what kind of evil fueled a new-coming insurgent organization, referred to as ISIS, to behead, stone, and burn alive lots of Syrian men, girls, and children.
+Our hearts could not draw close, either, to what kind of evil fueled a new-coming insurgent organization, referred to as ISIS, to behead, stone, and burn alive lots of Syrian men, girls, and children.

 The image of Alan went viral Last 12 months and Omran’s Remaining week, creating a disaster we had forgotten—all over again—an international trending situation.
-These two boys—whilst we have years’ worth of proof of human rights violations, studies revealing the graphic details of torture, reviews of newborns suffocating because an airstrike cut their oxygen delivery, and severa debts of children wounded by way of shrapnel and buried alive—controlled to jolt the world unsleeping when not anything else would.
+These two boys—while we have years’ worth of proof of human rights violations, studies revealing the graphic details of torture, reviews of newborns suffocating because an airstrike cut their oxygen delivery, and severa debts of children wounded by way of shrapnel and buried alive—controlled to jolt the world unsleeping when not anything else would.